picccard/blog/content/posts/epac.md

 Doing the "upgrade" demo I discovered both `New-ALZPolicyDefaultStructure` & `Sync-ALZPolicyFromLibrary` did not properly handle the tag parameter, this bug should be fixed by pull request [Azure/enterprise-azure-policy-as-code#996](https://github.com/Azure/enterprise-azure-policy-as-code/pull/996).

 ## Closing words
-This was ment as a getting started post for EPAC, there is plenty more to explore such as policy documentations, syncing AMBA policies and deploying everything from a CI/CD pipeline to both prod and the canary environments.
+This was meant as a getting started post for EPAC, there is plenty more to explore such as policy documentations, syncing AMBA policies and deploying everything from a CI/CD pipeline to both prod and the canary environments.